RayParkerBassPlayer/slippage/WARP.md

 **Iterative Assignment**: The assignment algorithm uses a `changesMade` flag.
 Any eviction sets this to true, triggering another iteration.
 This ensures all members are reconsidered after evictions.

-**Status Determination**: Assignment status is determined by comparing final assigned slip with member's current slip.
-If they match: SAME, if different: NEW, if none: UNASSIGNED.
+**Status Determination**: Assignment status is determined by the outcome.
+If member kept their slip: PERMANENT (auto-upgraded), if different slip: NEW, if no slip: UNASSIGNED.